+The Pre-Health program prepares students to pursue professional degrees in Medicine (M.D.), Osteopathy (D.O.), Physician Assistant (P.A.), Dentistry (D.D.S.), Podiatry (D.P.M.), Optometry (O.D.), or Veterinary Medicine (D.V.M.)

-(Dentistry, Osteopathy, Veterinary Medicine, Physician Assistant or M.D., D.D.S., D.O., P.A., D.V.M.)
-Pre-health has more majors than any other science program at SNU.
-During the last five years, SNU students have gained admission to the following medical schools: University of Oklahoma (OKC and Tulsa - Ost.), Baylor (Texas), University of Kansas (KU), University of Missouri-Kansas City (UHSCOM), University of Texas (Dallas - S.W. and Fort Worth-Ost.), University of Texas-San Antonio.
-Medical school admission is more competitive than ever.
-In order of importance for admission are: 1) Medical College admission Test scores (MCAT) (average MCAT scores of 9 or better are a must); 2) Grades; and 3) Extracurricular achievements which contribute to resume/interview.
+Due to a strong tradition of rigorous preparation spanning several decades, students from SNU have repeatedly gained admission to the following medical schools among many others: University of Oklahoma (OKC and Tulsa M.D.), Oklahoma State University (Tulsa-D.O.), University of Kansas, University of Missouri-Kansas City, University of Texas, Baylor, and the University of Arkansas.
+Medical school admission is competitive and effective preparation is necessary to obtain admission.
+In order of importance for admission are: 1) Medical College Admission Test (MCAT) scores; 2) Grades; and 3) Extracurricular achievements which contribute to gaining and succeeding in a medical school admissions interview.

-The biology-chemistry major is the recommended program of study for those interested in pursuing medical school.
-It is specifically designed to include the content areas most needed to effectively prepare for the MCAT and subsequent medical school study.
-In addition to the biology-chemistry program content areas, excellent reading and writing skills are a must.
-Working closely with an SNU science faculty advisor and SNU Pre-health Committee is imperative to quality preparation.
-Students should plan to take the MCAT in April of the junior year with at least one semester of intensive review prior to taking the exam.
+At SNU, the biology-chemistry major is the recommended program of study for those interested in pursuing medical school.
+The biology-chemistry major is specifically designed to include the content areas most needed to effectively prepare for the MCAT and subsequent medical school study.
+In addition to mastery of content in the biology-chemistry program content areas, knowledge of psychology and sociology, along with excellent reading and writing skills are necessary.
+Similar to in-person Mini-